 The MN86 shares visual/imaging duties with my Astro-Physics AP160, AP175, and AP Traveler, and a pair of PSTs (Ha and CaK).

 |My helpful companion realizes the virtues of a mask, as he patiently waits with one in hand... er, paw!
 Placed on the scope (NOT over the old geezer's face!), the Hartmann mask is a superb aid to determine the point of critical focus.
 For information about this and many other helpful topics, visit the Digital Astro egroup and/or our FAQs page.

-This past year and a half has been quite hectic, allowing little opportunity to gather and process astro-images (solar observing and imaging is one of my passions), with scarcely enough time to tend to public outreach efforts (an activity I enjoy immensely).
+The past few years have been quite hectic, allowing little opportunity to gather and process astro-images (solar observing and imaging is one of my passions), with scarcely enough time to tend to public outreach efforts (an activity I enjoy immensely).
 With travel and other workplace demands now more under control, I hope to soon resume my solar work.
 The setup was modified at Coronado prior to their aquisition by Meade, etalons and Blocking Filter carefully matched under the discriminating eyes of Bill Dean, to its current configuration of 90/90/30: large-aperture sub 0.5 Angstrom solar H-a Nirvana..
 Woo Hoo!
-I have a few tweaks in mind I will be trying with the SBIG ST11K setup to capture large-scale, ultra high-res solar H-a images (small scale sample taken before my hiatus)
+The whole shebang has been freshly overhauled (summer 2013) and re-checked by Meade's Mexican Coronado facility.
+I have a few tweaks in mind to try with the SBIG ST11K setup to capture large-scale, ultra high-res solar H-a images (small scale sample taken before my hiatus)